nguyenletan/porfolio/README.md

-# amorpheuz.dev
+# TanNguyenLe.dev

-Welcome, Everyone!👋 This is the codebase for my, Yash Dave's, portfolio website.
+Welcome, Everyone!👋 This is the codebase for my, Tan Nguyen Le's, portfolio website.

 ## Who am I? 👨‍💻

-My name is Yash Dave, a Front-end developer and a budding Data Science Enthusiast from the town of Vadodara, Gujarat, India.
+My name is Tan Nguyen Le, a Front-end developer from SaiGon City, VietNam.
 Creating websites that look beautiful and are performant is my passion, and ensuring they are accessible is my mission!
-I am currently pursuing a Masters in Computer Applications with Data Science at Symbiosis International University.

 ## Contributing 🤝